Skip to Main Content

 Where Campus Architecture Meets Considered Hospitality

 Hotel design in university towns tends toward one of two modes: the anonymous extended-stay box aimed at visiting parents, or the aspirational boutique property that self-consciously distances itself from its academic surroundings.
 Graduate by Hilton Tempe takes a third route, treating Arizona State University's campus as a design cue rather than something to overlook.
 The property sits at 225 E Apache Blvd, a corridor that functions as the primary commercial artery linking ASU's sprawling Tempe campus to the broader city grid.
 That positioning is deliberate.
-The Graduate Hotels brand, now part of the Hilton portfolio, has built its identity around the idea that college towns possess genuine architectural and cultural character worth engaging with rather than decorating around.
+The Graduate Hotels brand, part of the Hilton portfolio, has built its identity around college towns with architectural and cultural character worth engaging with.

 The Graduate collection operates across several US university cities, and the Tempe outpost fits a recognisable pattern within that group: properties that lean into local visual culture, institutional colour palettes, and the particular energy of places where transience and deep local identity coexist.
 What distinguishes the Tempe location is its physical context.
 The East Apache Boulevard address places it within walking distance of ASU's main campus, Sun Devil Stadium, and the light rail connection that runs into central Phoenix and the broader metro.
-For a Michelin Selected property, that accessibility matters as much as the room design.
+That accessibility matters as much as the room design.

 Michelin Selected in 2025: What the Designation Signals

-The 2025 MICHELIN Selected Hotels list covers properties that the Michelin inspectors consider worth recommending without awarding the full Key distinction reserved for the highest tier.
-Being selected places Graduate by Hilton Tempe in a peer set that includes independently operated boutique hotels, design-forward properties, and properties with clear hospitality intent, even when they operate within a larger brand framework.
+The 2025 MICHELIN Selected Hotels list covers properties Michelin considers worth recommending without awarding the full Key distinction reserved for the highest tier.
+Being selected places Graduate by Hilton Tempe among independently operated boutique hotels, design-forward properties, and properties with clear hospitality intent, even within a larger brand framework.
 In the Phoenix metro, that recognition is meaningful context.
 The area's hotel offer skews toward resort scale, with large-footprint properties built around pools, golf, and convention space.
 A mid-scale, design-conscious urban hotel earning Michelin attention represents a different hospitality category entirely.

 For comparison, the broader Michelin hotel programme in the United States spans properties like Amangiri in Canyon Point, The Fifth Avenue Hotel in New York City, and The Beverly Hills Hotel in Los Angeles, properties that occupy very different price tiers and formats.
 The Selected designation is not a ranking within that group but rather an acknowledgment of consistent hospitality quality.
-That Graduate Tempe earns it within the Hilton system, at a university-adjacent price point, is its own signal about what the inspectors found there.
+That Graduate Tempe earns it within the Hilton system is its own signal about what the inspectors found there.

 The Graduate Brand's Design Logic